Home Medicinal Chemistry Vitamins Choline

 Dietary recommendations

-Insufficient data have been available when estimating choline by average requirement (EAR).
+Insufficient data have been available when estimating choline by the average requirement (EAR).
 Therefore, the Food and Nutrition Board (FNB) established adequate intake (AI) levels.
-The recommended Al for adult men is 550 mg/day and for women is 425 mg/day.
+The recommended Al for adult men is 550 mg/day while for women it is 425 mg/day.

 Choline recommendations (mg/day)